Want to know more about Polish Food and Cuisine? Here are 21 Traditional dishes from Poland that you should try while visiting!

 - Cuts of meat

-The cuisine of Poland has evolved throughout centuries, and it shares many influences from the neighboring countries.
+Polish cuisine has evolved throughout centuries, and it shares many influences from the neighboring countries.

 Meat is very common, but there are also some traditional vegetarian dishes.
 Especially pork, chicken and beef are popular choices of meat, and courses often come with some form of potatoes or cabbage, mushrooms, and vegetables.